ScottyLabs/wdw/index.md

 can build on in the future.

-## Who's running Web Dev Weeks?
+## Who's running Web Dev Weekend?

-Web Dev Weeks is run by [ScottyLabs](http://scottylabs.org).
+Web Dev Weekend is run by [ScottyLabs](http://scottylabs.org).
 We also run [TartanHacks](http://tartanhacks.com/) (CMU's largest software hackathon) and other educational events like [CrashCourse](http://scottylabs.org/crashcourse/).